Chief risk officer: Related positions of a CRO

 The title of CRO is a fairly new position in a company that is continually evolving.
 The responsibility of a CRO can be supported by the CEO or CFO.
 However, having an independent position to mitigate risks close to the executive board is a real asset for the company.
 Although the title of CRO is fairly new, job titles such as CFOs and CEOs also have functions of a CRO.
 Related positions of a CRO include CEO, CFO, chief risk management officer, Risk Manager and Capital Manager.
 Although these related positions don't necessarily replace a CRO, they do hold job functions that are similar to those of a CRO.

 Some names can be cited as examples of chief risk officer.
 This new position is found in many different industries.
 The major one is in the financial sector.
 For instance, Craig Broderick is the CRO of Goldman Sachs in the United States with nine years of experience, Joachim Oechslin works for Credit Suisse in Switzerland as CRO and Thomas Wilson ensures to mitigate risk at Allianz in Germany.

 Companies in other industries have hired CROs in order to become more competitive.
-For example, Stefano Rettore is the CRO of Archer Daniels Midland while being a member of the executive board.
-Vijay Patil has more than ten years of experience in this function and is the CRO of Yamaha.

 Industry backgrounds

 In August 1993, James Lam became the first worldwide CRO at GE Capital.
 He is called the inventor of the ERM model.
 As a CRO, Lam's responsibilities were to mitigate the risks of the company.
 He managed the credit risks, market risk, risk transfer and hedge risk.
 In 1995, a few company executives started to hire CROs in their organizations.
 But the demand was still low in the CRO position.
-In 2002, the US government released a new law which influenced the CRO industry significantly.
-The Sarbanes–Oxley Act which gets popular in 2004 says that directors or executives are more severe to counterfeiting financial corporate information.
-By hiring CROs, companies have started to protect the executives more.
-Ten years later, 2005, almost all big companies that were making sales over a billion dollars hired a CRO in their enterprise.
-These companies were almost in a difficult environment and that's why they began to recognize the importance of a CRO.
-Another boost for the CRO role was the financial crisis in 2008.
-Many companies became bankruptcy and many jobs were destroyed.
-After these events, more and more CROs were hired.
-With the increase in regulation in the economy, the position of the CRO is gaining more importance.
-Worldwide globalization is also increasing the importance of CROs.
-As of 2017, there are more than 1000 CROs worldwide.
-Most of them come from the financial service, energy, or commodity industry.
-In the future, the importance of the CRO will be measured by the complexity of the compliance risk.
+The Sarbanes–Oxley Act and the 2008 financial crisis increased hiring of CROs.